erSubhashThapa/100daysofcode/r2-log.md

   <img src="log_imgs/terminal_5-9.PNG" width="400"/>

-  Looks like it's installed globally.
-But, I it's also installed locally since I can see the *ESlint* files in my project directory.
+  Looks like **it's installed globally.**

+  But, it's **also installed locally** since I can see the *ESlint* files in my project directory.
 That's probably causing issues.

   ## ESLint Button